MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/BQECore.md

 ## Prerequisites

-To use the BQE Core PowerBI connector, you must have a BQE Core account with username and password.
+To use the BQE Core Power BI connector, you must have a BQE Core account with username and password.

-## Capabilities Supported
+## Capabilities supported

 * Import